syminical/OpenComputers-Programs/CompactClaustrophobia/README.md

 ### Autorun Load Order Annoyances
 **Open Computers** really is annoying.
 Sometimes it tries to run things before finishing its boot process.
 This leads to failure.
 1. Define it yourself on the floppy: `# cp /lib/robot.lua robot`
+    - This doesn't always work, so it probably doesn't work.
+Try rebooting until it works.
+        - It may require terminating the hub then rebooting. (`ctrl+c`)
+        - Try both the power button and `# reboot`.

 ### Modify Program on Floppy
 1. Insert floppy into disk reader.